aprovecharLab/geothermalML/README.md

 - The third module is for looping on the key hyperparameter which balances data fit and model complexity and saving some key metrics from these trials.
 It is called "BNN_skeleton_alpha_loop_readPFAdataframe.ipynb."

-- The fourth module is for reading the hgyperparamter metrics, creating some diagnostic plots and implements methods help choose an optiomal hyperparameter value.
+- The fourth module is for reading the hyperparamter metrics, creating some diagnostic plots and implements methods help choose an optimal hyperparameter value.
 This module is called "BNN_skeleton-alpha-loop-plots-VCdim.ipynb."
-Once the optimal hyperparameter is chosed, the training module can be run to create and save a "best" model for predictions.
+Once the optimal hyperparameter is chosen, the training module can be run to create and save a "best" model for predictions.

 The training module reads data prepared and preprocessed by the preprocessing module described later.
 The preprocessing module supplied here here makes use of the example dataset from Nevada USA.
 Following the example, modifying the preprocessing module allows a generic dataset to be created and custom preprocessing to be done for use of these modules in new geographic areas with possibly a different set of geological and geophysical features and a different set of training data and labels.

+Generally, two separate files are provided for each purpose: (1) a python-based jupyter notebook *.ipynb and (2) a plain python version with markdown *.py .
+Both are functionally equivalent.

 ---